 According to the Texas Water Resources Institute, voluntary adoption of new practices and technologies by agricultural producers resulted in a dramatic increase in statewide irrigation application efficiency: from about 60 percent efficient in 1970 to 88-95 percent today.
 Despite these efforts, opportunities for even more conservation remain.

 Agricultural irrigation water conservation figures heavily in efforts by regional water planning groups to ensure Texas has adequate water supplies in the future.
-According to the 2017 State Water Plan, agricultural irrigation demand is expected to decrease during the fifty-year planning horizon as a result of on-farm practices such as equipment upgrades that improve irrigation efficiency and in-district projects like lining canals to reduce conveyance losses.
-In addition, agricultural irrigation represents the vast majority of unmet needs in each decade through 2070, highlighting the importance of increased irrigation efficiency in maintaining the economic viability of the agricultural sector.
+According to the 2017 State Water Plan, agricultural irrigation demand is expected to decrease during the fifty-year planning horizon as a result of more efficient irrigation systems, reduced groundwater supplies, the economic difficulty of pumping water from increasingly greater depths, and the transfer of water rights from agricultural to municipal uses.
+Despite the decline in projected irrigation water demands, the irrigation needs identified in the plan far exceed that of any other water use sector for each decade of the planning horizon, thus highlighting the importance of increased irrigation efficiency in maintaining the economic viability of the agricultural sector.
+To meet a portion of the identified irrigation needs, the regional planning groups recommended irrigation conservation strategies consisting of both on-farm practices, such as equipment upgrades that improve upon irrigation efficiency, and in-district improvements, such as lining canals to reduce conveyance losses.
+Other BMPs (e.g. brush control, residue management, cover crops) applied on agricultural land also help reduce evapotranspiration losses, which increase the potential for beneficial water yields to downstream water supply reservoirs.
 Continued investments in educational outreach, technical assistance, and financial incentives are needed to ensure that the agricultural sector continues to thrive as producers and irrigation districts continue to adopt practices that result in significant water savings for the benefit of all Texans.

-The council recommends that, subject to available state revenue for the 2018–2019 biennium, the Texas Legislature should maintain funding levels for agricultural water conservation education, training, and financial assistance programs focused on improving water use efficiency in agricultural irrigation.
+The council recommends that, subject to available state revenue for the 2020–2021 biennium, the Texas Legislature should maintain funding levels for agricultural water conservation education, training, conservation programs with BMPs that reduce evapo-transpirationevapotranspiration, and financial assistance programs focused on improving water use efficiency in agricultural irrigation.

-8. Prioritizing municipal conservation research in higher education
+5. Prioritizing municipal conservation research in higher education